MikeCaspar/vagrant-purge-old-puppet-from-ubuntu/README.md

 A script to remove the old version of puppet from the Vagrant ubuntu/trusty64 image

-When using Vagrant, it can be problematic when using the ubuntu/trusty64 image when trying to install a version 4.X version of Puppet.
+When using Vagrant, it can be problematic when using the ubuntu/trusty64 image when trying to install a version **4.X** version of Puppet.

-This is caused by the default ubuntu/trusty64 image already containing an installed version of puppet (3.X)
+This is caused by the default ubuntu/trusty64 image already containing an installed version of puppet (**3.x**)

 The scripts folder of this project contain versions of this script that can be inlined into the "provision" stage of a Vagrant box startup to automatically remove older puppet if need be.

+This script can work in combination with the Vagrant Plugin [vagrant-puppet-install](https://github.com/petems/vagrant-puppet-install)

 Version 1.0.0 of the script simply assumes a complete remove and re-install is requested.

-This script can work in combination with the Vagrant Plugin [vagrant-puppet-install](https://github.com/petems/vagrant-puppet-install)

-To keep things as simple as possible and with minimal effort required (no builds required), start new versions rather than modifying existing versions.

-We're trying this as a simple experiment to simplify script downloading and backward compatibility.

-Enhancements to this script are welcome with Pull Requests.

 --

- To use this script in your Vagrantfile, the following code will work...
+ **To use this script in your Vagrantfile** , the following code will work...

  ```
  config.vm.define :trusty_ubuntu_box do |trusty_ubuntu_box|